-In April 2023, the Company received a \$0.5 million bridge loan from BBCI, which was subsequently repaid from the proceeds of the Debenture Offering (see Note 12, Long-term Debt in the Company's Consolidated Financial Statements for the year ended December 31, 2024).
+Bloom Burton Securities Inc. acted as a broker for the Debenture Offering (see Note 5, Long-term Debt).
 The fees paid to Bloom Burton Securities Inc. ("BBSI") for the Debenture Offering were nominal.
-BBSI also received 76,390 Broker Warrants issued in connection with the Debenture Offering, with a fair value of \$3 (see Note 15, Warrants in the Company's Consolidated Financial Statements for the year ended December 31, 2024).
+BBSI also received 76,390 Broker Warrants issued in connection with the Debenture Offering, with a fair value of \$5 (see Note 8, Warrants).

-Joseph Walewicz, the Chief Executive Officer and a Director of the Company and Daniel Chicoine, the Chair of the Board of Directors of the Company, participated in the Debenture Offering.
-Their participation accounted for 11% of the gross proceeds from the Debenture Offering and they received a proportionate share of the Bonus Shares issued based on their participation rate (see Note 12, Long-term Debt in the Company's Consolidated Financial Statements for the year ended December 31, 2024).
+Joseph Walewicz, Chief Executive Officer and a Director of the Company and Daniel Chicoine, the Chair of the Board of Directors of the Company, participated in the Debenture Offering.
+Their participation accounted for 11% of the gross proceeds from the Debenture Offering and they received a proportionate share of the Bonus Shares issued based on their participation rate.
+On March 26, 2025, the Company provided notice to holders of its Debenture units of its intention to redeem all outstanding Debentures, and the Company utilized partial proceeds from the NBC Credit Facilities to repay the outstanding amounts (see Note 5, Long-term Debt).